yh2334/dash-salesforce-crm/README.md

 To learn more check out our [documentation](https://plot.ly/dash).

 This app uses Salesforce API in order to implement a custom CRM dashboard.
 The API is used via the module [Simple-Salesforce](https://pypi.org/project/simple-salesforce/).
+Create a free SalesForce developer trial account: [https://developer.salesforce.com/signup](https://developer.salesforce.com/signup) to utilize this API and run the app.

 ![Screenshot1](images/dash-salesforce-crm.gif)